Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Just mocked his name.

-So thanks to those people.
+So, thanks to those people.

 Here we go.

-Adrian Carton de Villa.
+Adrian Coton de Villa.

 Look at that name, Jess.

-Beautiful.
 What a great name.

-Was born into an aristocratic family in Brussels on the 5th of May, 1880.
+I was born into an aristocratic family in Brussels

-So born in 1880 in Brussels.
+So born in 1880 in Brussels, his father, Leon Constant Gislane Carton DeVier.

-Has jizz in his name.
+Has Jizz in his name.

-The crowd loved it.
+The crowd loved.

 They just loved that syllable of his name.
-The crowd loved it.
-They just loved that syllable of his name.

-and magistrate and the young
+He was a lawyer and magistrate and the young DeVia's mother, Ernestine Venzig.

-Venzig.
 Oh, that's great.

-That's good.
-Sadly she died when the boy was
+Sadly, she died when the boy was six, so probably shouldn't know.

-in order for his father
+moved to Cairo in order for his father

 to become a director of a large property development company.

-During this time, Adrian learned to speak Arabic.
+During this time, Adrian learned to speak

-So he's already a man of the world, or a boy of the world,
+a man of the world, or a boy of the world,

-which we'll continue.
+which will continue.
+His father

-His father remarried to an English woman.
+remarried to an English woman.
+He was then sent to a boarding

-He was then sent to a boarding school in England at the age of 11.
+school in England at the age of 11.

 After school...